FAQs

 I would like to learn to play the recorder.
 Will membership in the Shrewsbury Consort of Recorders help with this?

-Shrewsbury Consort consists of members who are already competent recorder players and as such is not suitable for complete beginners.
+The Consort consists of members who are already competent recorder players and as such is not suitable for complete beginners.

-There are several teachers to be found in the wider area (see local advertisements or in local publications eg. Shropshire Star, Stretton Focus in Church Stretton etc.).
+There are several teachers to be found in the wider area (see local advertisements or in local publications e.g. Shropshire Star, Stretton Focus in Church Stretton etc.).